railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_financial.rst

-Financial management of inventories
+Financial Management of Inventories
 ===================================

-Manual and real time stock valuation
+Manual and Real-time Stock Valuation
 ------------------------------------
 If you have experience of managing with traditional software, you will know the problem of getting useful indicators.
 If you ask your accountant for a stock valuation or the value added by production, he will give you